longevityframework/longevity/manual/context/schema-creation.md

 Most back ends will need to perform some sort of schema creation routine before the repositories are ready to use.
-The behavior of using the repositories with the existing back ends varies dramatically.
+The behavior of using the repositories without schema creation will vary dramatically, depending on the back end.
 The cassandra back end will not run at all.
 MongoDB is more forgiving, and the repositories will function without any schema creation, but performance will suffer due to the lack of indexes.
 (You will also fail to get any exceptions due to duplicate key values, as discussed in the [section on method `Repo.create`](../repo/create.html).)
 For the in-memory back end, schema creation is a no-op.